iVcente/DanzmannGameplayMessages/README.md

 # DanzmannGameplayMessages
 A plugin that contains a subsystem that allows listening for and broadcasting/sending messages between unconnected gameplay objects.
 The system relies on Gameplay Tags as channels and structs to transmit data.

----
+## Usage Example

-### Usage Example
+> Make sure you have added the `GameplayTags` and `DanzmannGameplayMessages` modules to your project's Build.cs file.
+Also, enable `DanzmannGameplayMessages` in your `.uproject` file.

-Make sure you have added the `GameplayTags` and `DanzmannGameplayMessages` modules to your project's `Build.cs` file.
-Then, create some Gameplay Tags:
+Start by creating some Gameplay Tags:
 ```cpp
 // MyProjectGameplayTags_GameplayMessages.h